SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 - `Implicit coercion` means the JavaScript engine determines the data type based on the context.

-  This mechanism can also be referred to as `silent` coercion.
+  This mechanism can also be referred to as `silent` or `automatic` coercion.

 - `Initializer` refers to the expression a newly declared variable is bound to on creation on the same line.